dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/README.md

 We will use an online ZyBook covering Java.
 The text includes built-in problems that you will complete along with the assigned homework projects.
 In most cases, the questions for each book chapter will be due at the same time as a programming project.

 To access the text, create an account on the ZyBooks site, https://learn.zybooks.com.
 Enter the ZyBook code: ROLLINSCMS121MyersSpring2021.
-The subscription is $88 and lasts until after the final exam.
+The subscription is $88 and lasts until after the end of the semester.

 We will use [Eclipse](https://www.eclipse.org/) for our programming assignments and lab activities.
 Eclipse is an industry standard **integrated development environment** (IDE) for Java.